Planning on making the long trek down to the Cote D’Azur, or do you fancy tackling the traffic in Paris?

 If you’re caught chatting away, you could land yourself with a €135 fine.

-It’s also worth noting that traffic lights in France go from red straight to green, without to the amber phase in-between.
+It’s also worth noting that traffic lights in France go from red straight to green, without the amber phase in-between.

 French road signs